niermann/holoaverage/docs/overview.rst

 otherwise unisuitable.
 This can be achieved by specifying these unwanted image numbers in the list :ref:`param-object_exclude`.

-For a list of supported image formats see Section :ref:`sec-file_names`.
+For a list of supported image formats see Section :ref:`sec-file_pathes`.
 That section also describes, how to specify which specific dataset of multi-dataset data formats should be used.
 The program itself has to know certain metadata for the input series.
 These metadata are the size of one pixel, i.e. the spatial sampling rate, and the used acceleration voltage and the camera binning (the later is needed for correction from the modulation transfer function).